Language: EN

 Microsoft and its .NET initiative

-The .NET platform was an ambitious attempt to create an environment that allowed developers to build applications of all types and run them on different devices and platforms (it was the Java Virtual Machine).
+The .NET platform was an ambitious attempt to create an environment that allowed developers to build applications of all kinds and run them on different devices and platforms (it was the Java virtual machine).

 As I said, C# was heavily inspired by Java.
-(In fact… when it started, I think we all thought “oh my, a poor copy of Java by Microsoft” 😆).
-But little by little they started to add features, and it gained its own identity.
+(In fact… when it started, I think we all thought “oh boy, a poor man’s copy of Java by Microsoft” 😆).
+But little by little, they began to add features, and it gained its own identity.

 In 2007, C# 3.0 introduced significant improvements to the language.
-Additionally, it came with .NET Framework 3.5, which added WFC and WPF technologies.
-By this point, it was beginning to be a great programming language.
+Additionally, it came alongside .NET Framework 3.5, which added WFC and WPF technologies.
+By this time, it was starting to become a great programming language.

 The popularity of C# was doing quite well.
-It was never as popular a language as others (Python, JavaScript, or C++), but it had its niche… it had a decent popularity.
+It was never as popular as other languages (Python, JavaScript, or C++), but it had its niche… it had decent popularity.

-But Microsoft (and developers) had a thorn in our side.
-No matter what we were told at the beginning, cross-device compatibility was almost nonexistent.
+But Microsoft (and developers) had a lingering issue.
+No matter how much they had told us at the beginning, cross-device compatibility was almost non-existent.
 C# only worked on Windows.

-So Microsoft went a bit crazy and said “let’s make it interesting! 🤡”, let’s break the entire .NET Framework into pieces. (because if something works, why not mess it up).
+So Microsoft lost the plot and said, “let’s make it crazy! 🤡”, let’s split the entire .NET Framework into chunks. (because if something works, why not mess it up).

 This led to what I consider one of the biggest blunders of .NET, the launch of .NET Core in 2016.
 A modular and lightweight version of .NET Framework, designed to run on Windows, Linux, and macOS.

-Moreover, .NET Core would be Open Source.
-It has its repo on GitHub, you have all the code available, and even report bugs or collaborate.
-A huge and tremendously positive change ❤️❤️.
+Additionally, .NET Core would be Open Source.
+It has its repo on GitHub, you have all the code available, and even can report bugs or collaborate.
+A huge and terribly positive change ❤️❤️.

 In short, .NET Core was an important step forward (necessary? probably not) to become a truly cross-platform language.
 But in return, it complicated… everything, it complicated everything.

-But with all its boldness 🥚🥚 they also kept .NET Framework, in parallel with .Core, Standard, Xamarin… a rather confusing idea.
+But with all their audacity 🥚🥚 they also maintained .NET Framework, in parallel with .Core, Standard, Xamarin… a crazy idea.

-So just a few years later, Microsoft basically had to backtrack and unify what had been separated. 👇
+So just a few years later, basically Microsoft had to backtrack and reunify what was separated. 👇

 Unification with .NET

 In 2020, Microsoft unified .NET Framework, .NET Core, and Xamarin under a single platform.
-Starting with version .NET 5, there would only be one platform, called .NET (just that, nothing else).
+So starting with version .NET 5, there would only be one platform, called .NET (just that, nothing behind it).

 Could they have made it a bit easier with the names?
 Well… maybe.
 But at Microsoft, we don’t do things that way!